Malware and Ransomware Protection in Microsoft 365

 Protecting Customer Data from Malware

 Malware consists of viruses, spyware and other malicious software.
-Office 365 includes protection mechanisms to prevent malware from being introduced into Office 365 by a client or by an Office 365 server.
-The use of anti-malware software is a principal mechanism for protection of Office 365 assets from malicious software.
+Microsoft 365 includes protection mechanisms to prevent malware from being introduced into Microsoft 365 by a client or by a Microsoft 365 server.
+The use of anti-malware software is a principal mechanism for protection of Microsoft 365 assets from malicious software.
 The anti-malware software detects and prevents computer viruses, malware, rootkits, worms, and other malicious software from being introduced into any service systems.
 Anti-malware software provides both preventive and detective control over malicious software.

 Each anti-malware solution in place tracks the version of the software and what signatures are running.
 The automatic download and application of signature updates at least daily from the vendor's virus definition site is centrally managed by the appropriate anti-malware tool for each service team.

 The following functions are centrally managed by the appropriate anti-malware tool on each endpoint for each service team:

 - Automatic scans of the environment